AbdelhalemKassara/env-example_auto_generator/README.md

 Keeps your `.env-example` file automatically synced with your `.env` file, removing sensitive data and ensuring a clean, up-to-date example for your project.

 ## Features
-* Automatically generates and keeps your `.env-example` file in sync with your project’s `.env` file.
+* Asks the user if it should keep a `.env-example` file in sync with the currently opened `.env` file at the first save.
-* Removes sensitive data from the `.env` file, ensuring no confidential information is exposed.
 * Unobtrusive, adding no additional placeholder data to the `.env-example`.
 * Updates the `.env-example` file every time the user saves the `.env` file and supports all `*.env` files.
-* Removes any unnecessary extra lines from multiline values, keeping the example clean and precise.
+* Removes any unnecessary extra lines from multi-line values, keeping the example clean and precise.

+* Toggle buttons on the editor toolbar to control whether or not to keep the `.env-example` file in sync.
+* Displays error messages for invalid `.env` to let the user know why the `.env-example` file wasn't updated.
+* Works with a `single`, `double`, `single multi-line`, and `double multi-line` quotes.

 <br/><br/>
 <div style="text-align: center;  margin: 0 auto;">